Splaire/Widget-Starter-Kit/README.md

-# Splaire Widget workflow #
+# Splaire widget starter kit #
+This repository helps you to get up and running to develop a widget for the Splaire.it Narrowcasting platform.

-A widget requires to following files:
+Developing a widget requires to following files:

 * index.html
 * script.js